huanglab-research/ITA/README.md

 ## Brief

-This paper proposes a novel framework for open-vocabulary semantic segmentation based on image-text aggregation (ITA).
-Our ITA leverages visual-language models for more accurate and efficient performance in open-vocabulary semantic segmentation.
+Our method explores the potential of image-related text information.
+This paper proposes a novel open-vocabulary semantic segmentation method based on image-text aggregation (ITA).
+We design a dominant category unearthing module to mine text features strongly correlated with the image, facilitating the aggregation of image-text information.
+Additionally, we employ a detail enhancement module to mitigate the problem of losing image details.
+Moreover, our ITA accomplishes single-stage semantic segmentation via the image-text aggregation module.
+It outperforms the two-stage methods, which have the inherent challenges of inaccurate cropped image recognition and multiple forwarding, and thus demonstrates better performance and efficiency.
+Experimental results on multiple widely used benchmark datasets demonstrate that our ITA achieves excellent segmentation performance compared with the state-of-the-art open-vocabulary semantic segmentation methods.

 ## The Framework of the Proposed ITA
 <table border=0 >